elizahambali/Eliza_projects_git/project_1/README_Project1.md

 (NOAS).
 NOAS is an outdoor adventure provider that designs and conducts programme for Institure of Higher Learning (IHL) students in Singapore.
 One of the key programme is the 9-days, Singapore Youth Outdoor (SYO) programme that is held annually for all IHL students.
-The programme objectives is to build social cohesion and resilience amongst the IHL students.YO has been well-received and it is in its 5th year running.
+The programme objectives is to build social cohesion and resilience amongst the IHL students.SYO has been well-received and it is in its 5th year running.
 However, lately there were multiple feedback on one of the programme's activities i.e. Kayaking.

 ---

 ### Problem Statement
-YO students feedback that the kayaking expedition route is too short and easy.
+SYO students feedback that the kayaking expedition route is too short and easy.
 They are looking for a longer expedition route that is challenging and stretches them physically, emotionally and mentally.
 NOAS has been tasked to looked into extending the expedition route.
 However, before the new route can be implemented, a trial needs to conducted and assessed by NOAS Safety Committee Members (SCM).
 Hence NOAS is looking for the ideal month